OffRoadCodeMode/OffRoadCodeMode/README.md

 ## 🛠️ Tinkering with
 - Game development in Unity (C#) and Unreal (C++).
 - Android development with Kotlin
-- AI/LLM Engineering, RAG pipelines and agentic microservices etc.. (recently completed an LLM engineering course)
+- AI/LLM Engineering, RAG pipelines and agentic microservices etc.. (recently completed an LLM engineering course).
 - Pentesting and bug bounties.
-Hack the box / THM / various CTFs.
+Hack The Box / THM / various CTFs.
 Enjoying diving deeper into cyber security in general.

 ## 🧑‍🎓 Studying for
 - AWS Certified Developer DVAC02